MPDL/rdmo-catalog/shared/MPDL/MPDL-SMP/README.md

-Max Planck Digita Library
+by Max Planck Digita Library
-For writing a Software Management Plan with RDMO
+for writing a Software Management Plans with RDMO
 License: CC0